 - Past medical and mental health histories

-Any of these factors, whether one or multiple, will determine someone’s ability to recover and even the length of time it may take to recover.
+Any of these factors will determine someone’s ability to recover and even the length of time it may take to recover.

 Tips for Postpartum Depression Recovery

 If you’re currently recovering from postpartum depression then here are some helpful tips to consider.
-These tips will help you to set realistic expectations about the postpartum depression recovery process.
+These tips will help you to set realistic expectations about the recovery process.

-- Don’t Compare Yourself to Others: It’s natural to want to compare your story to the stories of others in order to try and make sense of your suffering.
+- Don’t Compare Yourself to Others: It’s natural to compare your story to others in order to try and make sense of your suffering.
 However, this can create unrealistic expectations and place more added pressure on yourself.
-Remember that your recovery process is different than others for any number of reasons and you cannot necessarily control the outcome.
+Remember that your recovery process is different from others for any number of reasons and you cannot necessarily control the outcome.

 - Forget Perfection: You may feel a strong sense of needing to be perfect and not living up to this ideal can be hard.
-Instead, remind yourself that you’re doing your best and that’s all you can demand of yourself.
+Instead, remind yourself that you’re doing your best and that’s all you can ask for.

 - Include Your Friends and Family: Suffering through postpartum depression alone creates a more difficult path to recovery.
 Avoid isolating yourself.
 Be sure to include your friends and family in your recovery process.
-This support will help improve your confidence in your recovery.
+This support will help improve your confidence.

 - Adjust Your Treatment Plan as Needed: Remember that nothing is permanent when it comes to your postpartum depression treatment.
-If you feel that your treatment is off and your recovery isn’t progressing, talk to your doctor to adjust your treatment plan.
+If you feel that your treatment isn’t working, talk to your doctor to adjust it.
 It may be necessary to change medications or to include other types of therapies.

 - Don’t Rely on Medication Alone: While medication can dramatically improve symptoms, it shouldn’t be the sole approach to postpartum depression recovery.
-A holistic treatment plan that includes other wellbeing practices can contribute to a better and healthier recovery.
+A holistic treatment plan that includes other well-being practices can greatly aid your recovery.